nicklockwood/GLView/README.md

 - GLModel - this is a class for loading 3D mesh geometry for rendering in a GLView.
 It currently supports Wavefront .obj files and the bespoke model format used in the Apple OpenGL sample code.
 It will support additional formats in future.

 - GLModelView - this is a subclass of GLView, specifically designed for displaying GLModels as simply and easily as possible.

+- GLLight - this class represents a light source and is used for illuminating GLModel objects in the GLModelView.

 - UIColor+GL - this is a category on UIColor that makes it easier to convert UIKit color values for use with OpenGL.